-To give an example, a tax officer may carry out sets of routine practices on a day-to-day basis that are based on a great deal of 'hidden' knowledge (practical consciousness).
+To give an example, a tax officer may carry out sets of routine practice on a day-to-day basis that are based on a great deal of 'hidden' knowledge (practical consciousness).
 This may include sending out letters to taxpayers or entering data onto a computer system.
-Taken-for-granted knowledge is expressed in these actions, some of which may be verbally shared and recreated with other ATO staff (discursive consciousness) through informal conversations and team meetings.
-These practices have set intentions (such as to collect revenue and promote compliance) but they also have other outcomes that are not directly intended, perhaps affecting taxpayer's views of the ATO and institutionalising certain practices through their constant use.
+Taken-forgranted knowledge is expressed in these actions, some of which may be verbally shared and recreated with other Tax Office staff (discursive consciousness) through informal conversations and team meetings.
+These practices have set intentions (such as to collect revenue and promote compliance) but they also have other outcomes that are not directly intended, perhaps affecting taxpayer's views of the Tax Office and institutionalising certain practices through their constant use.
 The combination of intended and unintended outcomes sets the scene for, and both constrains and enables, the future conditions of action.

-This framework is pertinent to asking questions about the role of the ATO Compliance Model champions.
-How Giddens (1984) constructs social ordering and the issues that the ATO Compliance Model aims to address are closely related.
+Using this framework to ask questions about the Compliance Model champions is pertinent as it is this process, of understanding the ramifications of Tax Office practices on the taxpayer and on the legitimacy of the tax administration as a whole, that the Compliance Model ultimately aims to address.
+Thus, how Giddens constructs social ordering and the issues that the Compliance Model aims to address are closely related.
 They both place as central the need to understand what individuals know and how they act, and the effects of these actions on others.
-This framework, or epistemological outlook, will be used here to examine the champions' understandings and rationality, to unravel the forms of knowledge they bring to their work with the Compliance Model, and also to examine the implications of the champions' actions for the ATO.
+This framework, or epistemological outlook, will be used here to examine the champion's understandings and rationality, to unravel the forms of knowledge they bring to their work with the Compliance Model, and also to examine the implications of the champion's actions for the Tax Office.